2023 Wimbledon Betting Picks, Odds, Predictions and Tennis Best Bets 7/10

 This article is part of our Tennis Picks series.

-The fourth round is scheduled to wrap up Monday at Wimbledon.
-Some unfavorable head-to-head history against an in-form opponent suggests one of the top women's seeds could be in trouble, while most of the favored higher seeds should take care of business on the men's side.
+Quarterfinal play at Wimbledon begins Tuesday with a pair of matches apiece in women's and men's singles.
+Two of the players in action Tuesday have combined to go 0-12 in Grand Slam quarterfinals, but this could finally be the breakthrough event for one, or maybe even both.
+One faces a far tougher test than the other, while a pair of stars in their early 20's are poised to reach the first Wimbledon semifinals of their respective careers.
 All Tennis Odds & Lines are taken from DraftKings Sportsbook, but you can sometimes find more favorable odds on some of these matches by checking mobile sportsbooks such as FanDuel Sportsbook, BetMGM, Caesars Sportsbook, or any of the other best sports betting sites.
 We offer exclusive sign-up bonuses for some of those sportsbooks in states where sports betting has gone live, and Massachusetts was recently added to that list of eligible states.

 All men's singles matches at Grand Slams such as Wimbledon are best of five sets, while women's singles matches are best of three sets.
 A mix of players' previous grass court results, recent form and stylistic matchups can help pinpoint intriguing betting opportunities, both among favorites likely to cruise to victory and underdogs ready to pull off upsets.
 The aforementioned underdogs are highlighted in the Upset Alert section, the Lock It In section covers players who can safely be considered overwhelming favorites, while the Value Bets section recommends enticing options in matchups that are considered closer to toss-ups.